jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when an amount of depreciation loss or an amount of depreciation recovery income is calculated by reference to the cost of an item of depreciable property to a person.
 Cost reduced: input tax
 (2) The item’s cost is reduced by subtracting the amount, if any, of input tax applying to the supply of the item to the person.
-This subsection is overridden by subsection (3).
+This subsection is overridden by subsections (3) and (4).
-Cost reduced: input tax
+Deductions from output tax
-(3) This subsection applies to an item that was not acquired or produced for the principal purpose of making taxable supplies but is applied in an income year principally for that purpose.
-The item’s cost is reduced by subtracting a proportion of the amount, if any, calculated under sections 21F and 21G, and deductible under section 20(3)(e), of the Goods and Services Tax Act 1985.
-The proportion is the proportion of the amount that arises from the application of the item in the income year principally for the purpose of making taxable supplies.
+(3) The item's cost is reduced by the amount of any adjustment taken into account in the income year under section 20(3)(e) of the Goods and Services Tax Act 1985.
-Cost increased: output tax
+Adjustments for output tax
-(4) This subsection applies to an item that was acquired or produced for the principal purpose of making taxable supplies but is applied in an income year other than for that purpose.
-The item’s cost is increased by adding the amount, if any, of output tax charged in the income year for the supply of the item because section 21 of the Goods and Services Tax Act 1985 applies to the supply.
+(4) The item's cost is increased by adding an amount of deductible output tax that the person has for the income year.

 **Adjusted tax value**